MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 - **Orange indicator** - Appears if at least one item in one of the compared stages were changed, added, or removed.

 When two sequential stages are different, a **Compare** link appears underneath the orange comparison icon.
 Select **Compare** to open the content item list in both stages.
-This *Compare view* helps you track changes or differences between items in each pipeline stage.
+The *Compare view* helps you track changes or differences between items in each pipeline stage.

 :::image type="content" source="media/compare-pipeline-content/compare.png" alt-text="A screenshot showing the compare option, which expands the compare view and allows comparing items between deployment pipeline stages." lightbox="media/compare-pipeline-content/compare.png":::